 We will compete for market share against fully integrated pharmaceutical companies or other companies that are collaborating with larger pharmaceutical companies, academic institutions, government agencies and other public and private research organizations.
-Many of these competitors have opioid painkillers already approved or in development.
+Many of these competitors have drugs already approved or drug candidates in development that will or may compete against our approved drug candidates.
 In addition, many of these competitors, either alone or together with their collaborative partners, operate larger research and development programs and have substantially greater financial resources than we do, as well as significantly greater experience in:

+· developing drugs;

-- developing drugs; - · conducting preclinical testing and human clinical trials; - obtaining FDA and other regulatory approvals of drugs; - · formulating and manufacturing drugs; and - · launching, marketing, distributing and selling drugs.
+- · conducting preclinical testing and human clinical trials; - · obtaining FDA and other regulatory approvals of drugs; - · formulating and manufacturing drugs; and - launching, marketing, distributing and selling drugs.